-Marianne Cracchiolo Mago Elected to the Arizona Community Foundation Board of Directors
+Marianne Cracchiolo Mago elected to ACF Board of Directors

 The Arizona Community Foundation’s Board of Directors recently elected Marianne Cracchiolo Mago to the board.
 Ms. Cracchiolo Mago was elected during the board’s March meeting and will begin her term in April of 2019.
 ACF Board members serve three-year terms, renewable up to two times.

 Marianne serves as the President of the Steele Foundation.
 In her current role, she oversees the investment and grantmaking portfolios for the foundation.